Attractiepark Slagharen: Popular culture

-Slagharen was featured in the Trump - commercial "America first, Netherlands second" by Arjen Lubach.
-Within weeks, the ad generated more than 24 million views on YouTube.
-In the video they mention two parks as one, Slagharen and PonyParkCity.
-The video only shows a few seconds worth of footage from Slagharen before quickly changing to show the ponies at PonyParkCity.
+Slagharen was featured in the satirical commercial-like clip about Trump called "America first, Netherlands second" by comedian Arjen Lubach.
+Within weeks, the “ad” generated more than 24 million views on YouTube.
+In the video, they mention two parks as one: Slagharen and PonyParkCity.
+The video only shows a few seconds' worth of footage from Slagharen before quickly changing to show the ponies at PonyParkCity.